mikejohnson51/AHGestimation/paper/paper.md

 #> Y_exp     "0.5087359"
 #> condition "bestValid"

+# Use the AHG relations to compute hydraulic parameters
 shape = compute_hydraulic_params(ahg_fit[1,])

 #>        r         p        d        R        bd        fd        md
 #> 2.749318 0.6103574 5.427385 1.363727 0.1842508 0.5065641 0.3091851

+# Use the max TW, max depth, and derived `r` to generate a cross section
+# x is the relative distance from the left bank
+# Y is the assocated depth
+# A is the area assoicated with depth Y

 cs = cross_section(r = shape$r,  TW = max(data$TW), Ymax = max(data$Y))